 What do I mean by that?
 Well, it’s great that it’s free because you can set up Facebook profiles and pages, as well as Twitter, YouTube and Instagram accounts for nothing.
 However, that also means that anyone else can too.
 I’ve seen Facebook pages for magicians offering their services that have only been doing it as a hobby for a couple of months.
 It makes it a very crowded market place.

-You can get above this noise by paying to promote your page on Facebook, and you can target who to promote it to.
+You can get above this noise by paying to promote your page on Facebook, and you can target who you promote it to.

 Don’t spend all day on social media, you may get some business, but not as much as if you spent all day generating new business by cold-calling!